asyncdesign/webui/docs/README.md

 That's it.
 You are ready to start developing with Webui.

+Be sure to look at the static **DEMO.html** page at the root of the download, which has many examples and demonstrates a good selection of components.

 ### **Creating page layouts**

 Webui uses a 20 column grid system to create layouts.
 In general, each row will contain from 1 to 20 columns, and each column can contain any other content.
 Most likely you will be using a shared layout to display common parts of your website.
 Here is a quick example of a shared layout structure with a container and some rows and columns: